 In "The Movado History" Fritz von Osterhausen writes "The year 1935 saw the introduction of the first Movado water-resistant wristwatch, the ‘Acvatic’ . . .
 It was developed by the case-making firm of François Borgel of Geneva, which was owned by three brothers called Tauber [sic].
 They developed many other variously shaped water-resistant cases for Movado . . ."
 There is an implication there that the Tauberts developed this case for Movado, one of their biggest customers at the time.
 Whether this is true I don't know, but certainly the majority of the watches that I have seen in one of these cases are Movados.

 The Alpina came from www.styleintime.com who always have an interesting range of vintage watches for sale, and are nice people to deal with.
 If you are in the market for a vintage watch, I suggest you check out the Style In Time web site, or give Jonathan a call.

 Taubert Vacuum entry in Pritchard

-The reference to "Taubert, Manufacture Vacuum" is intriguing - what does it mean?
-The image to the right shows the Taubert FB-with-a-key mark with the word VACUUM underneath in a Movado case back.
+The reference to “Taubert, Manufacture Vacuum” is intriguing - what does it mean?
+Records from Dr. Ranfft’s website indicate that the Tauberts used the Vacuum trademark from the mid-1950s.

 Taubert Vacuum trademark in Movado